 Daytal, Almonty's wholly-owned indirect subsidiary, has a long-term supply agreement with one customer who participates in the global tungsten business.
-Currently 100% of the output of Daytal's operations is sold to this customer.
+Currently over 95% of the revenue earned by the Company's operations is sold to this customer.
 Almonty is economically dependent on the revenue received from this customer in order to be able to meet its current obligations and is subject to the pricing terms set out in the supply agreement.
 There is no guarantee that Almonty would be able to find an alternative customer or customers on terms similar to its existing supply agreement should the current customer cease operations or become unable to pay Almonty under the current contract.
+See Section 8, "Objectives and Outlook - Summary of the Company's Long-Term Supply Agreement", in this MD&A for further details.